Service contract

 How does the service contract differ from the contract to produce a work?

-In practice, classification difficulties are particularly apparent in the area of software development.
-In software development, a service contract can be agreed, but also a contract to produce a work.
-In fact, the distinction is often not easy to make in practice; after all, in the rarest of cases a contract type is deliberately selected, but the mutual rights and obligations are defined and a framework for the performance structure is negotiated.
-In particular, the treatment of preparatory and consulting activities is more often problematic.
-For example, in an IT project, maintenance and services are also agreed upon, from consulting to the implementation of jointly developed ideas, so that the assignment to a contract type can be very complex and difficult.
+In practice, difficulties in classification can be seen particularly in the area of software development.
+In software development, a service contract or a work contract can be agreed.
+In practice, it is often difficult to distinguish between the two, since in most cases a contract type is not deliberately selected, but rather the mutual rights and obligations are defined and a framework for the service structure is negotiated.
+In particular, the treatment of preparatory and advisory actions is often problematic.
+For example, in an IT project, from the consultation to the implementation of jointly developed ideas, maintenance and other services are also agreed, so that the assignment to a contract type can be very complex and difficult.

-IT and software development contracts often contain elements of both service contract law and work contract law.
-The legal profession then also speaks of a so-called mixed or mixed-type contract.
-For some service elements, success may be owed (which then indicates a contract to produce a work), while for other elements, only the service itself is owed and success does not have to occur (for example, in the case of consulting, maintenance, or services).
-If a contract to produce a work is established, the customer is obligated to accept the service.
+Frequently, both service contract and work contract elements can be found in IT or software development contracts.
+In legal terms, this is referred to as a mixed or mixed-type contract.
+This is because some service elements may be subject to a specific outcome (which then points to a contract for work and services), while for other elements only the service itself is owed and no specific outcome is required (for example, in the case of consulting, maintenance or other services).
+If a contract for work and services is established, the customer is obliged to accept the service.
 This has an effect on the distribution of the burden of proof with regard to the freedom from defects of the subject matter of the contract.
 In the case of a service contract, it is sufficient to show that the agreed service has or has not been provided.
-In the case of a contract to produce a work, the customer must demonstrate and, if necessary, prove that the work has not been produced as agreed.
-This often involves considerable effort and entails risks in the event of a dispute.
-As a preventive measure, it can only be recommended to describe the performance owed as precisely as possible (for example, in a so-called specification sheet), so that the question of whether the performance was in accordance with the contract or defective is easier to answer.
+In the case of a contract for work and services, the principal must show and, if necessary, prove that the work has not been carried out as agreed.
+This is often associated with considerable effort and entails risks in the event of a dispute.
+The only preventive measure that can be recommended is to describe the service owed as precisely as possible (e.g. in a so-called specification), so that the question of whether the service was in accordance with the contract or defective is easier to answer.

 Typical types of contracts that come in the form of service contracts